This post may contain affiliate links. Read my policy page for more information.

-Enjoy this hearty Vegan Irish Stew that's easy to make and full of flavor!
+Enjoy this incredibly delicious Vegan Irish Stew that’s easy to make and full of flavor!
 Made extra hearty with peas, potatoes, and mushrooms—the ultimate comfort food!
 All you need is one pot and 45 minutes!

 Why this recipe works